We are one of Scotland's most popular visitor attractions and a great choice for a fun family day out.

 Pets Farm is an outdoor area and home to animals such as horses, alpacas, rabbits and guinea pigs, penguins, meerkats, otters and lemurs.
 There is a hard-surface pathway throughout, fencing with open spaces at various heights and glass viewing panes from floor height.
 There are opportunities to pet some of the animals, and a handwashing station with wheelchair accessible sinks is located in the farm area.
 There is also a new tiger viewing area in the Pets Farm.
 Due to Covid-19 restrictions, a one-way system has been created to allow for safe social distancing.

 Access from the top of the park to Pets Farm has a temporary path.
-The hard surface has been replaced with whin dust while the new sea lion pool and meerkat enclosure are being built.
+The hard surface has been replaced with whin dust while the new sea lion pool is being built.
 It is wheelchair accessible.

 Tiger viewing platform